 A good place to begin is by pointing out that every teaching grad student who went out on the pickets and withheld their labor had a conversation about this with their students before and often several conversations over the course of the last year.
 I have done several teach-ins myself, in various departments, in lecture halls and seminars, to tell undergrads about our cause.
 I have not encountered a single undergrad who did not show understanding and sympathy for it, often even enthusiasm.

-Hundreds of undergrads have signed our .
+Hundreds of undergrads have signed our solidarity petition.
 I have been on the picket lines ten hours a day for all three days.
 On every picket I have walked, undergrads walked with us.
 On every picket I have walked, undergrads brought food to the protesters, cookies they baked themselves sometimes and water when the sun was burning hot on Wednesday.
 Undergrads gave speeches in support of our cause at our lunch rallies alongside politicians and activists from all over Chicago.
-They wrote op-eds in the campus newspaper, and in support.
+They wrote op-eds in the campus newspaper, the Maroon, and elsewhere in support.
 They emailed their administrators in support.
-They to our strike support fund.
-Their unions and activist organizations have their solidarity with us.
+They donated to our strike support fund.
+Their unions and activist organizations have declared their solidarity with us.

 Is this evidence anecdotal?
 Admittedly, I do not have a statistic about the total share of GSU support among undergrads.
 Dissenting voices have made themselves heard, too.
 But there is an argument to be made that structurally grad students are in a good position to know where the undergrads stand.
 Two of my colleagues who picketed with me were Resident Heads in undergrad dorms.
 They have lived side by side with their students, sat through mental-health crises with them, accompanied them to the ER, laughed together in the dining hall.
 Is it at all surprising to see those undergrads turn out to the picket lines for the people who have been there for them?
 How many undergrads do our top-level administrators know personally, I wonder?